The important thing is not to stop questioning. Curiosity has its own reasons for existing. – Albert Einstein

 Help You Focus on Solutions

-To help you with this, always direct your mind on what you want, and ask effective questions that will help you find solutions to your problems.
+To help you with this, always direct your mind to what you want, and ask effective questions that will help you find solutions to your problems.

 Help You Focus on Goals and Objectives